Mbed-TLS/TF-PSA-Crypto/README.md

 [`mbed-crypto@arm.com`](mailto:mbed-crypto@arm.com).
 All feedback received by email is treated confidentially.

-### PSA implementation in TF-PSA-Crypto
+### PSA Cryptography API implementation in TF-PSA-Crypto

 TF-PSA-Crypto includes an implementation of the PSA Cryptography API.
 It covers most, but not all algorithms.

-### PSA drivers
+### PSA Cryptography driver interface

 TF-PSA-Crypto supports drivers for cryptographic accelerators, secure elements and random generators.
 This is work in progress.
 Please note that the driver interfaces are not fully stable yet and may change without notice.
-We intend to preserve backward compatibility for application code (using the PSA Crypto API), but the code of the drivers may have to change in future minor releases of TF-PSA-Crypto.
+We intend to preserve backward compatibility for application code (using the PSA Cryptography API), but the code of the drivers may have to change in future minor releases of TF-PSA-Crypto.

 Please see the [PSA driver example and guide](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/psa-driver-example-and-guide.md)